airbnb/lottie/android.md

 <br/>
 <a href='https://play.google.com/store/apps/details?id=com.airbnb.lottie'><img alt='Get it on Google Play' src='https://play.google.com/intl/en_us/badges/images/generic/en_badge_web_generic.png' height="80px"/></a>

+---
 # Core Classes

 * `LottieAnimationView` extends ImageView and is the default and simplest way to load a Lottie animation.
 * `LottieDrawable` has most of the same APIs as LottieAnimationView but you can use it on any View you want.
-* `LottieComposition` is the stateless model repesentation of an animation.
-You can create one with LottieCompositionFactory and set it on a LottieDrawable or LottieAnimationView.
-This class is cached in-memory by Lottie but you can freely cache and reuse it across your app.
+* `LottieComposition` is the stateless model representation of an animation.
+This file is safe to cache for as long as you need and can be freely reused across drawables/views.
+* `LottieCompositionFactory` allows you to create a LottieComposition from a number of inputs.
+This is what the `setAnimation(...)` APIs on `LottieDrawable` and `LottieAnimationView` use under the hood.
+The factory methods share the same cache with those classes as well.

+---
 # Loading an Animation

-Lottie supports API 16 and above.

-Lottie animations can load animations from:
+Lottie can load animations from:

 * A json animation in `src/main/res/raw`.
 * A json file in `src/main/assets`.
 * A zip file in `src/main/assets`.
 See [images docs](/android?id=images) for more info.
+* A [dotLottie](https://dotlottie.io/) file in `src/main/assets`.
 * A url to a json or zip file.
 * A json string.
 The source can be from anything including your own network stack.
 * An InputStream to either a json file or a zip file.

 ### From XML